FelixYu120/League_of_Legends_Analysis/README.md

 ## Introduction
 ### General Introduction
 League of Legends (LOL) is a popular multiplayer game developed by Riot Games.
 It is one of the most influential and widely played games.
 The esports counterpart had huge successes as well.
-The data set we will be working with is a professional data set that’s developed by Oracle's Elixir.
+The data set I will be working with is a professional data set that’s developed by Oracle's Elixir.
 The file records match data from professional LOL esports gaming matches throughout 2025, including Worlds.

 This dataset captures key gameplay statistics and outcomes from a collection of LOL matches, offering a source of information for understanding player information, team information, and match outcomes.

 In the realm of professional League of Legends (LoL), the concept of an "early game lead" holds significant weight and often dictates the trajectory of a match.
 While individual events like First Blood are flashy, the Gold Difference at 15 minutes serves as a comprehensive metric of a team's macro-performance.
 While this is not everything, because team fights and other major events have a more significant role in the victory or defeat of a team, early game lead is a solid metric to measure if a team is going to win.

-The central question we are interested in is: Do early-game advantages translate into match wins equally across different competitive regions, or does their impact vary by region?
+The central question I am interested in is: Do early-game advantages translate into match wins equally across different competitive regions, or does their impact vary by region?
 This question is very interesting because of the frequent debates about skill level in different regions.
 A common phenomenon of early game lead might be hard to overcome in one region but easier in other regions, reflecting the skill level of the teams and the overall playstyle of the region.
 A bystander with this information can gain further insights about how differently different regions play the game.

 ### Introduction to the Dataset
 This dataset contains 118932 observations and 164 predictors.
-Since our analysis focuses on macro-level team performance, we filter these observations to isolate team-summary rows.
+Since our analysis focuses on macro-level team performance, I filter these observations to isolate team-summary rows.
 Here is an introduction to the key columns utilized in our analysis:

 - gameid: A unique identifier for each individual match played.
 This allows us to group data and distinguish between specific games.